 When is a problem an addiction?

-I seek, with my best intentions do what I can to respect these diverse understandings.
-A claim to hold an ultimate truth.
-I certainly do not have; I write here from my own personal and professional experience: experience that has included working with, treating and sharing with incredible individuals who have turned their lives around, sometimes before addiction really got a hold sometimes not.
+I seek with the best of intentions to do what I can to respect these diverse understandings.
+A claim to hold an ultimate truth I certainly do not make.
+I write here from my own personal and professional experience – experience that has included working with, treating and sharing with incredible individuals who have turned their lives around, sometimes before addiction really got a hold, sometimes not.

 My experience also, sadly, includes working with, treating and sharing with people who never moved to a solid recovery.
 Some are sadly no longer with us as a result of addiction.

-The danger ,of course, if you are truly struggling with addiction you will very likely be experiencing the often accompanied deep level of denial is that you will settle for a website that denies addiction even exists.
+The danger of course if you are truly struggling with addiction is that the often accompanying deep level of denial that you will likely be experiencing means you will settle for a website that denies addiction even exists.

-As you can imagine the addiction denying website , mentioned above, might speak to the part of you that wants to keep going with the addiction.
-A claim that disputes a widely held understanding of addiction may well concur with your own denial and keep you going along the long road (sometimes short) of loss, because that’s what addiction, in my experience, leads to: loss of connection, hope, money, dignity, self, love and for some, life.
+As you can imagine, the addiction-denying website mentioned above might speak to the part of you that wants to keep going with the addiction.
+A claim that disputes the widely-held understanding of addiction may well concur with your own denial and keep you going along the long road (or sometimes short road) to loss.
+Because that’s what addiction, in my experience, leads to – loss of connection, loss of hope, money, dignity, self, love, and for some, loss of life.

-Denial has been mentioned in this piece on more than one occasion.
-It is frequently a symptom of addiction; it’s a denial that the problem has crossed a line and if in some sort of recovery, relapse occurs it is often denial related: a denial of how bad it was before; a denial of loss of personal control; denial of the loss of personal choice; a denial of what can and needs to be done to stay in recovery; and often a denial of the person’s true values and personality.
+Denial has been mentioned in this piece on more than one occasion already.
+It is frequently a symptom of addiction; it is a denial that the problem has crossed a line.
+If in some sort of recovery and relapse occurs, it is often denial related: denial of how bad it was before, denial of loss of personal control, denial of the loss of personal choice, denial of what can and needs to be done to stay in recovery, and often a denial of the person’s true values and personality.